troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 Great, so let's just hire motivated people only and the problem is solved!

-You should hire motivated people only.
-That sounds like an empty phrase because nobody would disagree with openly.
+That sounds like an empty phrase and it is one indeed because probably nobody would disagree with it.
 But I've almost never seen any company that actually really made this a relevant attribute in your hiring process.

 The biggest problem here that getting highly motivated candidates implies a high degree of transparency and openness from the organization itself.
 You can't expect a developer candidate to be highly motivated when you're closed up about your tech stack, now can you?
 You can't expect a product guy to be motivated about your product if everything is hidden behind registration walls and key account managers that vet you before anything else.